-KEY BENCHMARK #2: 60% (n=208) of infants had a complete diagnosis within 3 months of age.
-Diagnosis Prevalence Of 345 newborns with a screening who were referred for further testing (n=310) or without a screening who went straight to diagnostic testing (n=35): - 82% (n=283) had an audiological report with a complete diagnosis sent to MNHP. - 18% (n=62) did not have diagnostic data reported to MNHP, most commonly due to unresponsive parents/family.
+KEY BENCHMARK #2: 74% (n=256) of infants had a complete diagnosis within 3 months of age.
+DIAGNOSIS PREVALENCE Of 347 newborns with a screening who were referred for further testing (n=295) or without a screening who went straight to diagnostic testing (n=52): - 85% (n=294) had an audiological report with a complete diagnosis sent to MNHP. - 15% (n=53) did not have diagnostic data reported to MNHP for the following reasons:

-Figure 2: Reasons for lack of documented diagnosis (n=62) \Other includes missing a diagnosis due to appointment(s) affected by COVID-19 pandemic Diagnosis Results Of 283 newborns with a complete reported diagnosis:
+Figure 2: Reasons for lack of documented diagnosis (n=53) DIAGNOSIS RESULTS Of the 294 newborns with a complete reported diagnosis:

-- 90% (n=256) diagnosed with typical hearing - 10% (n=27) diagnosed with permanent hearing loss, most commonly sensorineural.
+- 91% (n=268) diagnosed with typical hearing - 9% (n=26) diagnosed with permanent hearing loss of the following types:

-Lost to Follow-Up 12% (n=41) of Maine infants referred for further testing were lost to follow-up (LFU).\\ \\LFU is defined as instances where family was contacted but unresponsive, unable to contact, or unknown reason for no documented diagnosis.
-MAINE EARLY INTERVENTION DATA KEY BENCHMARK #3: 67% (n=18) of infants with hearing loss were enrolled in early intervention within 6 months of age.
-Of the 27 infants who were diagnosed with hearing loss in 2021: - 100% (n=27) were referred to an early intervention (Part C) provider - 74% (n=20) had confirmed enrollment with an early intervention (Part C) provider sent to MNHP ROOM TO IMPROVE The goal of MNHP is to ensure that every child receives care that meets the EHDI 1-3-6 Guidelines.
+LOST TO FOLLOW-UP 6% (n=21) of Maine infants referred for further testing were lost to follow-up (LFU).
+LFU is defined as instances where family was contacted but unresponsive, unable to contact, or unknown reason for no documented diagnosis.
+MAINE EARLY INTERVENTION DATA

+KEY BENCHMARK #3: 62% (n=16) of infants with hearing loss were enrolled in early intervention within 6 months of age.
+Of the 26 infants who were diagnosed with hearing loss in 2022: - 96% (n=25) were referred to an early intervention (Part C) provider - 96% (n=25) had confirmed enrollment with an early intervention (Part C) provider sent to MNHP ROOM TO IMPROVE The goal of MNHP is to ensure that every child receives care that meets the EHDI 1-3-6 Guidelines.
 Maine already screens almost all newborns for hearing loss, but there is room to improve rates of screening among home births, diagnoses within 3 months of birth, and enrollment of those with confirmed hearing loss in early intervention within 6 months of birth.
 MNHP continues to work with providers and families to ensure that infants with hearing loss are identified early and receive appropriate services.
-For more information: Maine Newborn Hearing Program, 207-287-8427 www.maine.gov/dhhs/mecdc/population-health/mch/cshn/hearing-screening Note: 2021 Maine Newborn Hearing Screening data were obtained via Maine Smart CHSTS Newborn Screening Portal, the Maine Newborn Hearing Program's data reporting platform.
+For more information: Maine Newborn Hearing Program, 207-287-8427 www.maine.gov/dhhs/mecdc/population-health/mch/cshn/hearing-screening Note: 2022 Maine Newborn Hearing Screening data were obtained via Maine Smart CHSTS Newborn Screening Portal, the Maine Newborn Hearing Program's data reporting platform.
 Data are submitted to the portal by screening facilities, audiologists, and early intervention providers to provide comprehensive surveillance on hearing loss and treatment in infants across the state.
-Additional Data Sources: 1.
-CDC Annual Data: EHDI Program - https://www.cdc.gov/ncbddd/hearingloss/ehdi-data2021.html 2.
-Hearing Loss in Newborns: The '1-3-6' Guidelines - Medscape - Apr 23, 2018
+Additional Data Sources: Hearing Loss in Newborns: The '1-3-6' Guidelines - Medscape - Apr 23, 2018